 - Make a gratitude garland, tree or jar.
 Add one a day and watch how gratitude grows.
 You can find examples on my Gratitude Board.

-- Make a gratitude playlist on your iPod.
-Check out the Timeout NY Top 20 Songs of Gratitude.
+- Make a gratitude playlist.
+Check out the Timeout NY Top 20 Songs of Gratitude – and you can listen on my Gratitude Play List on Spotify

 - Use daily gratitude cards as a gentle reminder and as a seed thought for meditation.
 The School of Life has a cool set!